abonaldi/TRECS/INSTALL.md

 2) check that you have a fortran compiler and these libraries are installed: GSL, Lapack, Healpix, cfitsio

-3) edit  sampler/Makefile and  wrapper/Makefile with your paths and compiler options
+3) edit  The Makefile for sampler_continuum, sampler_hi and  wrapper with your paths and compiler options

-4) run "make" from both the sampler and the wrapper folders. the executables are saved in the bin folder.
+4) run "make" in the sampler_continuum, sampler_hi and wrapper folders.
+The executables are saved in the bin folder.

 the python scripts require astropy and astropy.io to run.